Fiach-Dubh/TheBitcoinGames/README.md

 >This leaderboard will show when the funds have been swept from one of the opendime addresses.

->disperse opendime to each participant. (it may be more fun if they ar enot aware of the dynamics of this game beforehand.)
+>disperse opendime to each participant. (it may be more fun if they are not aware of the dynamics of this game beforehand, but more chaotic.)

 >inform them of the objective of the game.